ZcashFoundation/frost/rfcs/0001-messages.md

 /// The data required to serialize a successful output from `frost::aggregate()`.
 ///
-/// The final signature is broadcasted by the aggregator to any participant. struct messages::AggregateSignature {
+/// The final signature is broadcasted by the aggregator to all signers. struct messages::AggregateSignature {
     /// The aggregated group commitment: `Signature<SpendAuth>.r_bytes` returned by `frost::aggregate`
     group_commitment: jubjub::AffinePoint,